ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 - Objects can be followed at different levels, depending on your intent.
 - Favorites are now an explicit choice, reserved only for objects you mark as most important.
-- Automatic follows (such as mentions) no longer fill up your Favorites.
+- Automatic follows (through mentions) no longer fill up your Favorites.
 - Notifications organized in classes are better aligned with what actually matters to you and created if follow level allows.

 As part of this change, existing follows were migrated to an automatic follow level (a Breaking change).
 This means your Favorites list may initially be empty until you mark objects as Favorite again — helping you start fresh with a more meaningful set.